kehikko/kehikko.github.io/v2/kernel/console.md

 #### Options

-Arguments are defined for each command individually under `options` section.
+Options are defined for each command individually under `options` section.
 Each argument requires `description` and either `short_name` or `long_name`.

 Optional specifiers for options are: